seweissman/wikiduper/README.md

 ## Wikiduper ##

 Hadoop package for similar sentence detection on Wikipedia using minhash [1].
+For output sets of similar sentences.

 ### Running the code ###